Tito's Tacos: History

 Tito's Tacos was established in 1959 by Benjamin Davidson.
 The menu was developed by Davidson's business partner, Benny Vizcarra, with additional input from the restaurant's first employee, Amado Madera (From Huejuquilla el Alto, Jalisco).
 A year after its opening, Vizcarra wanted to buy out Davidson but did not have enough money to do so.
 At that point, Davidson solicited funds from his ex-wife, a native of Mexico, and bought out Vizcarra.
 The business came under the ownership of Davidson's son, Norman Davidson, a few years later.
-In 1981, Norman's daughter Lynne Davidson assumed ownership.
+The restaurant was managed for 20 years by his son in law from 1976 to 1996.
+(Married to Norman's daughter Wendy).
+Lynne Davidson did not assume ownership until her father got ill in the 2000s.

 In 2016, the restaurant changed its long-standing cash-only policy to accept credit cards.

 In 2016, Tito's Tacos successfully filed a cease and desist order against the owner of Tito's Tacos of Vermont for trademark infringement.
 The Brattleboro, Vermont taco stand, which had been in business for ten weeks, agreed to change its name; it renamed itself Tito's Taqueria.

 As of 2018, Tito's Tacos employs 95 workers.
 Full-time employees receive full medical and dental insurance coverage for themselves and their families.

+Tito's Tacos can be seen in the classic 1989 film Gleaming the Cube.